kimpro82/MyDataSciencePractice/Julia/README.md

   ![K-Means Clustering For Text Data](./Images/text_kmeans.png)

   - Perform PCA & K-Means Clustering on Text Data
-    - Data: 40 English text samples of approximately 10 sentences each, covering topics such as politics, economics, culture, technology, and random subjects.
+    - Data(`texts.json`) : 40 English text samples of approximately 10 sentences each, covering topics such as politics, economics, culture, technology, and random subjects.
 The data is generated in JSON format through ChatGPT.
   - Outliers: Users can manually input outliers into the code if detected.
   - Clustering: Although clustering is an unsupervised learning method, the original text categories are displayed during visualization for comparison purposes.
   - Development Environment (Online) : Julia 1.6.3 on [Replit](https://replit.com/)
 - Future Improvements
   - Add Performance Evaluation: Incorporate performance evaluation features for PCA and K-Means Clustering.
   - Evaluation Methods: Since evaluating unsupervised learning results with confusion matrices is challenging, explore methods to assess group homogeneity and other evaluation metrics.
-- Code : `KMeansClusteringForTextData.jl`
+- Code and Results : `KMeansClusteringForTextData.jl`
   <details>
     <summary>0.
 Load packages</summary>